 Knossos destination guides

 Ancient Palace of Knossos Tour

 Explore the Minoan Palace of Knossos and the nearby city of Heraklion on a 5-hour Crete tour!
-With an expert local guide, walk around the ruins and excavations of the island’s vast ancient palace, and learn about the Greek mythological tales that are linked to it.
+With an expert local guide, walk around the ruins and excavations of the island’s vast ancient palace (entrance own expense), and learn about the Greek mythological tales that are linked to it.